beeglercorp/docker-util/README.md

 #### `test-image-size.sh`

-Use `test-image-size.sh` script to test the size of an image, in MB, against a threshold.
+Use the `test-image-size.sh` script to test the size of an image, in MB, against a threshold.

 ##### Usage